Red cabbage slaw with a sweet and tangy vinegar dressing. This slaw has no mayonnaise in the dressing so it's very low in calories.

 I even thought, "My goodness this could definitely be a southern recipe with the smoked ham hock and cabbage."
 I really talked it up to BeeBop and stressed how there were lots of other ingredients besides the cabbage that he could enjoy.
 He gave me that sweet smile of his and said, "Well you know I'll try anything once."

 I was really excited about that recipe and spent several hours on Sunday afternoon making stock, peeling and chopping vegetables.
 The colors were bright and beautiful.
 The aroma was fantastic.
 It looked delicious.
 We sat down to eat, took about two bites each and... decided we should have called for a pizza.
 Blech.
 It was an epic failure.

-The only good thing was that I had some red cabbage left over so I could make this light and tangy red cabbage slaw.
-This slaw doesn’t use any mayonnaise so it has very few calories and is easy to transport even in warmer weather.
+The only good thing was that I had some red cabbage left over so I could make this light and tangy Red Cabbage Slaw.
+This slaw doesn't have any mayonnaise in the dressing so it has very few calories and is easy to transport even in warmer weather.
 I served it with barbecued chicken and potato salad last night, but you can use it any time you would serve a mayonnaise-based coleslaw.

 And, no, BeeBop didn't even taste it.
 That fellow just really doesn't "do" cabbage.

 Start by preparing your vegetables.
 Remove the outer leaves and core from the cabbage.
 Shred, chop or grate the cabbage.
 Whichever you prefer.
 Put the cabbage in a large bowl.

 Slice the bell pepper very thinly and add it to the bowl.
 Grate the carrots and finely chop the green onions and add them as well.

 Add the vinegar, celery seed, mustard, and sugar.
 Add salt and pepper to taste.
 I use about a ½ teaspoon of each.
 Stir well so that all the ingredients are thoroughly combined.
 Let the slaw sit for at least 30 minutes before serving.
 Leftovers refrigerate well.